Jarrad-Harvey/plucky-whitelist-tool/README.md

 **This is not recommended for beginners!** If you are trying this out for the first time, please use a short delay to avoid causing yourself problems.

 ### Off by default
-Most modern software blockers designed for self control (like Plucky) have the ability to change the filter over time.
-For example:
+Most modern software blockers implement automated scheduling, such as:
 - Blocking everything when you should be sleeping
 - Allowing gaming only on the weekend

-Scheduling blocked/allowed times is a common way to go—and this works very well.
+Scheduling blocked/allowed times is a common strategy—and this works very well.
 However, my personal interest is in factoring *intentionality* into the equation.

 My goal is that every time I sit down at my computer, I **choose** what I intend to do—and automatically that becomes the only thing that my computer is capable of doing.
 I think of it like heading off to a cabin in the woods and bringing nothing with me but a single project.

 In my own system, apps/websites are sorted into 4 categories.
 - Always allowed